 Are you excited for the journey?

-I am Born and raised in Tijuana, Mexico.
+I was born and raised in Tijuana, Mexico.
 Since Kindergarten, I have always enjoyed drawing.
 My love for comic books as a kid developed into the dream of becoming a cartoonist.
 As I grew up and the years went on I was drawing on and off.

 I got my first tattoo at the 2011 TJ Tattoo Convention.
 At that moment, while watching the process and precision, I knew I wanted to be a tattoo artist.
-A year later in 2012 I had gotten my first apprenticeship.
-In 2014, I moved to San Diego.
+A year later in 2012 I had gotten my first apprenticeship, and in 2014 I moved to San Diego.

 Fast forward to today and my love for tattooing is continually growing.
 Although well rounded, my preferred styles are Black & Grey photorealism, Trash Polka, Bio Mechanical, Abstract, Geometric and anything comic book related.

 At 5 years old, my interest in batman sparked my love for drawing.
-I grew up literally drawing everything.
-Anything I saw or thought of, from nature to street art to characters to lettering, I drew it.
-During my school years I ventured into boxing and barbering but no matter what I always came back to drawing.
+I was inspired by nature, street art, comic characters, and also liked lettering at a very young age.
+During high school I ventured into boxing and barbering but always found my way back to drawing.

 In 2011 at the age of 18 I started my apprenticeship as a tattoo artist.
-Influenced by the artists around me, my styles and understanding of the art increased immensely.
-Today, my styles range in a wide variety.
-Still, I will always enjoy sticking to what got me into this business in the first place .
-Black & Grey, lettering and roses.
-Thank you for looking.
+Influenced by the artists around me, I was able to develop my own style and techniques.
+Today, my styles of tattooing vary depending on the client, and our combined vision of the tattoo.
+However, I will always enjoy sticking to what got me into this industry in the first place .
+Black and grey, lettering, and roses.

 What makes us special